Locatello

 Locatello (Bergamasque: Locadèl) is a comune (municipality) in the Province of Bergamo in the Italian region of Lombardy, located about 50 km northeast of Milan and about 20 km northwest of Bergamo.
 As of 31 December 2004, it had a population of 785 and an area of 3.8 km2.

 Locatello borders the following municipalities: Brumano, Corna Imagna, Fuipiano Valle Imagna, Rota d'Imagna.

-The name of this village comes from the family name : "Locatelli", a noble Italian family.
-The family " Locatelli " is on the base a single family which, later a millennium divided at the four corners of the world.